 During the years ended December 31, 2024, 2023, and 2022, cash paid for capital expenditures was \$100.9 million, \$187.7 million, and \$248.1 million, respectively.
 Our current estimated budget for total capital expenditures in 2025 is approximately \$320 million to \$380 million.
 Capital expenditures for our operated properties are largely discretionary and within our control.
 We could choose to defer a portion of these planned capital expenditures depending on a variety of factors, including, but not limited to, the success of our drilling activities, prevailing and anticipated prices for natural gas and NGLs, the availability of equipment, infrastructure and capital, the receipt and timing of required regulatory permits and approvals, seasonal conditions, drilling and acquisition costs, and the level of participation by other interest owners.
-We will continue to monitor commodity prices and overall market conditions.
+We will continue to monitor commodity prices and overall market conditions and can adjust our rig cadence up or down in response to changes in commodity prices and overall market conditions.